Fiat Marea: Brazil

-The Brazilian-built Fiat Marea was available in sedan and estate body styles and arrived at dealerships in June 1998.
+The Brazilian-built Fiat Marea was available in saloon and estate body styles and arrived at dealerships in June 1998.
 It was originally launched with two trim levels: the mid-level ELX and the high-level HLX.
 The Marea Weekend estate was imported from Italy in small numbers until local production commenced in September 1998.

 A 142 PS 2.0L petrol engine was standard, although a lower output version producing 127 PS was launched later the same year for the base-trim SX model.
 This was done to reduce Brazilian excise taxes on industrial products (IPI) from 30% to 25% for that model.
 A sporty Turbo trim with a 2.0L petrol engine producing 182 PS was also made available.
 Retail prices went from 27.582 BRL for a base SX model up to 41.748 BRL for a Turbo model.
 No diesel engines were available for the Brazilian markets, as local legislation prohibits diesel-powered cars.